KC never tried to find out what type of Author he was. Instead, he was trying to find out what type of people were the readers...

 His books were written posthumously after KC died at the beginning of his novel.
 It is his memoirs, written in his endless semi-off dark black notepads, non-fiction of course, while he finds himself retracing his steps in Paris, where he lived not by choice; but something that always was… ‘always…’

 This book gives you a clue into our lives, clusters of short, meticulous stories and no matter what life throws at us, we keep moving forward, barely.
-But, when he was in the process of writing his novel, he wanted to write something interesting, beautiful and intricately patterned that will make you reexamine your life: driven by lovely thoughts, a narrative that will linger in your mind, carrying you through our works like an epitaph, based on affinity.
+But, when he was in the process of writing his novel, he wanted to write something with emotion, beautiful like the Ballet that will make you reexamine your life: driven by lovely thoughts, a narrative that will linger in your mind, carrying you through our works like an epitaph, based on affinity.

 From the first few words of this book, life is foretold, with a sense of urgency of living, it is time conscious while the ultimate deadline awaits.
 It is a retrospective novel of a devoted love and friendship, tea/thé, cupcakes, grape bubble gum, a bowl of fruit, mannerisms, and meticulous observations of Paris: understanding the significance of the city, and the importance of enjoying the moments that he lays out to the readers while taking you to their favorite places with a purpose.
 You can call it more than just a blueprint and this isn’t a Frommer’s travel guide.